 You can either attach a mirror in an angled position or fix a white sheet in between the pinhole and the viewfinder.
 Observe the reflection on the sheet or the mirror to adjust the position accordingly.
-The sheet will give you an inverted image whereas the mirror will help you project the right side up.
+For example, the sheet will give you an inverted image, whereas the mirror will help you project the right side up.

 You can also use the black painted surface as your screen to cast a reflection of the subject.
 A few pin-hole cameras have a wax sheet attached to the other side of the hole.
 Instead of sculpting a viewfinder, the wax sheet works as the projection for the device.

 To Convert A Room Into Camera Obscura

 - Block all the light sources into the room like the windows, door hinges, etc using cardboard or tape.